FIU Panthers men's basketball statistical leaders

 The FIU Panthers men's basketball statistical leaders are individual statistical leaders of the FIU Panthers men's basketball program in various categories, including points, rebounds, assists, steals, and blocks.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Panthers represent Florida International University in the NCAA's Conference USA.

-FIU began competing in intercollegiate basketball in 1981.
+FIU began competing in intercollegiate basketball in 1981, the same year in which it became a four-year institution (previously, it had been an upper division college that did not enroll freshmen or sophomores).
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Florida State's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.